MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/nc-acxrequest-evt_acx_object_process_request.md

 ### -param Object

 An ACX object that is associated with the request.
 Driver normally casts this handle to the ACX object type this property belongs to.
+For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Request